Crevice corrosion: Stress corrosion cracking

 A common form of crevice failure occurs due to stress corrosion cracking, where a crack or cracks develop from the base of the crevice where the stress concentration is greatest.
 This was the root cause of the fall of the Silver Bridge over the Ohio River, in 1967 in West Virginia, where a single critical crack only about 3 mm long suddenly grew and fractured a tie bar joint.
 The rest of the bridge fell in less than a minute.
 The disaster was caused by one single point of failure (SPOF).

 The eyebars in the Silver Bridge were not redundant, as links were composed of only two bars each, of high strength steel (more than twice as strong as common mild steel), rather than a thick stack of thinner bars of modest material strength "combed" together as is usual for redundancy.
 With only two bars, the failure of one could impose excessive loading on the second, causing total failure—unlikely if more bars are used.
 While a low-redundancy chain can be engineered to the design requirements, the safety is completely dependent upon correct, high quality manufacturing and assembly.

 Significance

 The susceptibility to crevice corrosion varies widely from one material-environment system to another.
 In general, crevice corrosion is of greatest concern for materials which are normally passive metals, like stainless steel or aluminum.
 Crevice corrosion tends to be of greatest significance to components built of highly corrosion-resistant superalloys and operating with the purest-available water chemistry.
 For example, steam generators in nuclear power plants degrade largely by crevice corrosion.

+In industrial piping systems, crevice corrosion is also a common damage mechanism at pipe supports and other "touch points".
+The narrow gap between a pipe and beams, saddles or clamps can trap water and contaminants, creating an oxygen-depleted crevice and localised external wall loss on the external pipe surface.
+In oil, gas and petrochemical facilities this is often referred to as corrosion under pipe supports (CUPS).

 Crevice corrosion is extremely dangerous because it is localized and can lead to component failure while the overall material loss is minimal.
 The initiation and progress of crevice corrosion can be difficult to detect.